fetchai/uAgents/.github/ISSUE_TEMPLATE/issue_template.md

     id: description
     attributes:
       label: Describe the Issue
-      description: Please provide a clear and concise description of the issue you encountered.
+      description: Please provide a clear and concise description of the bug you encountered.
       placeholder: What went wrong?
       validations:
         required: true